SalesConnection/Caction-Support/docs/Filter_For_Job.md

  1. To filter job, go to Main Navigation> Business Management > Schedule > Job Schedule.<br>
    **Filter Job Here:** [https://salesconnection.my/activity/scheduler](https://salesconnection.my/activity/scheduler)

- 2. Click the calender icon in the top right corner of the page.
+ 2. Click the calendar icon in the top right corner of the page.

     <p align="center">
        <img src="img/Job_Filter_by_date_range_step_2.png" alt="Job Filter by date range 2">
     </p>

  3. After that, it will show this Calendar.
 You can select which month you want to view for.
-For example, if you want to view for job in April 2024, you will need to click the "May", and you will be able to select month.
+For example, if you want to view the job in April 2024, you will need to click "May", and you will be able to select a month.

     <p align="center">
       <img src="img/Job_Filter_by_date_range_step_3.png" alt="Job Filter by date range 3">